Academic Progress Standards

 All new degree-seeking students must establish that they are prepared to succeed in their chosen educational program.
 Students with fewer than 30 college-level credits will be required to see their academic adviser before they can register for the following quarter.
 Upon completion of 30 college-level credits, students who have not declared a program or major area of study will be required to meet with their advisor to prepare a degree audit and declare a major.

-In order to maintain satisfactory progress while enrolled at YVC, students are expected to maintain a grade point average of 2.0 or higher on a quarterly and a cumulative basis.
-Financial aid students must successfully complete all of the credits for which they are awarded financial aid and must earn at least a 2.0 quarterly GPA to maintain satisfactory progress.
+To maintain satisfactory progress while enrolled at YVC, students are expected to maintain a grade point average of 2.0 or higher on a quarterly and a cumulative basis.
+Financial aid students must complete all of the credits for which they are awarded financial aid and must earn at least a 2.0 quarterly GPA to maintain satisfactory progress.
 Specific details of the financial aid satisfactory progress requirements are available online at www.YVCC.edu/FinancialAid or in printed format at the Financial Aid Office.
 Students may not always be able to maintain these academic standards, so the college provides the following rules, standards, and procedures:

 Students must be officially enrolled in a course to attend class.